INSTITUTIONAL REVIEW BOARD

 There is a body of social science and educational research that may, for example, involve human subjects in a normal educational setting; educational tests and methods protocols; or certain survey, interview or observation protocols.
 When the IRB applies Exempt Review procedures to a study, the review period is 12 months and no annual report is required.

 Studies that entail non-exempt research involving minimal risk to subjects or non-invasive research that is neither Exempt Review nor requires Full Review (see below).
-The PI will submit an annual Progress Report Form for each ongoing Expedited Review study.
+The PI will submit an annual Progress Report using this Amendment or Termination Form for each ongoing Expedited Review study.

 Certain research involves more than minimal risk to subjects.
 Examples may include research involving extreme deception, the very young, the mentally incompetent, prisoners, the infirm, or protocols where body specimens are obtained, or sensitive information related to illegal drugs and child abuse.
 The entire IRB membership must meet for Full Review studies.
-The PI will submit an annual Progress Report Form for each ongoing Full Review study.
+The PI will submit an annual Progress Report using this Amendment or Termination Form for each ongoing Full Review study.

 When a proposal is to undergo Full Review, or if an outside expert is needed to look at a proposal, the PI may be asked to submit an electronic copy of the packet to the IRB Recording Secretary, but only upon request.